javierriveracastro/betteroll-swade/docs/index.md

 - Drag and Drop
 - Macros and API
 - See [GLOBAL ACTIONS](global_actions.md) for more information on how to create global actions.
+- See [ACTIVE_EFFECTS](active_effects.md) for information of the new active effects added by the module.

 See [MORE FUNCTIONALITIES](more_functionalities.md).